 the location

-The Elliot made its home in the heart of Tremont, one of Cleveland’s oldest and most culturally rich neighborhoods, home to chef-owned restaurants, boutiques, and popular bars.
+The Elliot is located in the heart of Tremont, one of Cleveland’s oldest and most culturally rich neighborhoods, home to locally-owned restaurants & bars, art galleries, and popular boutiques.

 Conveniently located between Cleveland's major highways, The Elliot is just 5 minutes from the many hotels downtown and 12 minutes from the airport.